 Phosphorus is essential for building and maintaining strong bones.
 When your kidneys are not functioning as well as they should though, phosphorus build-up can occur.
 This puts you at risk for severe bone and heart problems, like cardiovascular disease and hip fractures.
-There is a lot of phosphorus in fast foods and flavoured beverages, as well as milk, yogurt, cheese, processed meats, chocolate, and nuts.
-Intake of these foods and drinks should be avoided if you want to stay within your recommended daily phosphorus intake of 800 to 1,000 mg.
+Avoid food high in phosphate, such as processed food, chocolate, nuts, milk and dairy products, organ meats, dried prawns and dried fish.
+In fact, do you know there is a lot of phosphorus in fast foods and flavoured beverages too?
+Instead, go for lean meat, egg whites or low phosphorus alternatives to stay within your recommended daily phosphorus intake of 800 to 1,000 mg.

 Whether you're on peritoneal dialysis (PD) or haemodialysis (HD), the amount of calcium you get from your diet should not be greater than the recommended daily allowance of 2,000 mg.
 Too much calcium in your body can put you at risk of vascular calcification, which are mineral deposits in your veins and arteries, and other harmful conditions.

 Getting enough fibre from the foods you eat is an important part of maintaining your overall bodily health.
-Fibre helps your body control its blood sugar levels, keep cholesterol in check, and maintain gut health.
-You should consume about 20 to 25 grams of fibre each day.
+Fibre helps your body control its blood sugar levels, keep cholesterol in check, and maintain gut health You should be consuming about 20 to 25 grams of fibre each day.
+This is equivalent to 2 servings of fruits and 2 servings of vegetables per day.
 This is easy if you eat a diet rich in fruits and vegetables and low-phosphorus grains.

 Keep in mind that every person on dialysis has specific dietary needs.
 You should talk to your clinician or dietician about what specific foods you should and should not eat while you’re on dialysis to make sure that you’re on the kidney-friendly diet that’s right for you.